Dødedans i London, Tottel

 Døden til prinsessen

-Death speaketh to the Princesse.
+Death speaketh to the princesse.

-COME forth anon, my Lady good Princesse,
+185 COme forth anon my Lady good princesse,

-Ye must also gon vpon this daunce.
+Ye must also gon vpon this daunce,

-Nought may auayle your great straungenesse,
+Nought may auayle your great straungnesse,

-Nether your beauty nor your gret pleasaunce,
+Nether your beauty nor your gret pleasaunce

-Your riche aray, nother your daliaunce,
+Your riche aray nother your daliaunce,

-That whylom couth so many holde in hond
+190 That whylom couth so many holde in hond

-In loue, for al your double variaunce.
+In loue for al your double variaunce,

 Ye mot as nowe this footyng vnderstonde.